Frequently Asked Questions

 A. That's always a hard question to answer as we are a small NGO with many needs.
 Some needs are annual and some bi-annual.
 As with all non profit organizations there are non-direct costs such as office rental, printers, salaries and the cost of transport to see our children or to pay for them to come to us.
 Some of the support appreciated at present and in the near future follows:

--Sponsor students who would love to go to university but their sponsor can't afford the cost of university.
+- Sponsor students who would love to go to university but their sponsor can't afford the cost of university.

--Funds towards our University Education Fund as many sponsors can't afford the university costs for their sponsor child.
+- Donate towards our University Education Fund as many sponsors can't afford the university costs for their sponsor child.
 We do not want to deny a student a university education if they are capable of it and have the drive to do well.

--Funding of our workshops such as Girls to Women ~ Female Health and Hygiene, Water Safety Day and Life Skills workshops, Child Abuse and Human Trafficking.
+- Funding of our workshops such as Girls to Women ~ Female Health and Hygiene, Water Safety Day and Life Skills workshops, Child Abuse and Human Trafficking.

--Funding for a high quality promotional video about CEF.
+- Funding for a high quality promotional video about CEF.

--Fund a part time social worker we will need.
+- Fund a part time social worker we will need.

--Pay the salary of one staff member.
+- Pay the salary of one staff member.

--Annual office rental.
+- Annual office rental.

 A. In rural Vietnam Taoist and Confucian philosophies stress the need for males to be well educated and if a family can afford to do this, then education for males is given priority.
 But because females in Vietnam assume the main responsibility for raising children and often provide a significant part of the family income it is important for girls from poor families to receive an education so that they can fulfill this role in the best way possible.
-A full education to the end of high school is crucial for young women.
+A full education to the end of high school is crucial and empowering for young women.
 They are then better able to value and support the education of their children and to have greater choice in the work arena.
 An educated woman has greater choice and power to effect change in her culture.

 Most children trafficked are from poor farming and fishing communities.
 A girl in school is less likely to be trafficked.
 Young women who have received a full education are unlikely to choose prostitution or lowly paid factory work as a way of supporting their family.

 A. We assist boys who are orphaned or if they are in a very challenging situation to a maximum of 5% of the total number of students.
+At present there is one.

 Q. Where in Vietnam do the children live that you have organized sponsorships for?